aredn/documentation/arednGettingStarted/node_admin.rst

 Package settings
 ----------------

+Highlight and click the section displaying your node's installed package count.
 This display allows you to install or remove software packages on the node.
 When you install packages, your node will remember them in its package store.
 When you next upgrade your node's firmware, the package store will be retained.
 After the firmware upgrade your node will automatically reinstall any packages in its package store.
 If you originally *uploaded* the package to the node, then the package store keeps a copy of the package code itself.
 If you originally *downloaded* the package, then your node will attempt to re-download it.
 Also, if you later *remove* one of your extra packages, it will be automatically removed from the package store.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-packages.png
  :alt: Admin Packages